Bhubaneswar Rajdhani Express: Overview

 This train is fully air conditioned and has an AC Hot Buffet car to provide both vegetarian and non-vegetarian meals during the journey.
 The meals are pre-paid along with the ticket, similar to the other Rajdhani Express trains.
 The train offers three classes of accommodation i.e. AC First Class (1A) with 2-berth and 4-berth couples (with locking facility for privacy), AC Two Tier (2A) with open bays (4 berths/bay + 2 berths on the other side of the aisle of each bay), provided with curtains for privacy, and AC Three Tier (3A) with open bays (6 berths/bay + 2 berths on the other side of the aisle of each bay) without curtains.

 Bhubaneswar Rajdhani's coaches was painted in Pattachitra and NALCO branding in December 2019.
 However, it was upgraded to Tejas rake on 14 August 2023, making it the latest and 5th Tejas Rajdhani Express of India.

 Traction

-The three sets of Bhubaneswar Tejas Rajdhani Express are hauled by Ghaziabad Loco Shed-based WAP-7 electric locomotive on its entire journey.
+The 3 sets of Bhubaneswar Tejas Rajdhani Express are hauled by a Visakhapatnam Loco Shed-based WAP-7 electric locomotive on its entire journey (earlier with standard LHB Red coach was WAP-4).